A getting started guide for choosing the right platform for your coworking space website.

 We talk to a lot of coworking spaces, and we observe a lot of great websites and some that are not so great.
-Here are our observations and recommendations for setting up your Website and how you can integrate it with your chosen management system.
+Here are our observations and recommendations for setting up your Website and how you can integrate it with your coworking management software of choice.

 The first and most important part of your web presence is building a beautiful marketing website.
 The purpose of the Marketing website is to convince new members that your space is great and it will solve their office problems.
-It has to increase the top of the sales funnel by bringing more leads and people knocking on your door.
+It has to improve your sales results by “converting” more of the people that noticed you to prospects that are knocking on your door for a tour.

-You need great content and visuals that are laid out well in a logical way that conveys your message.
+You need great content and visuals that are laid out well in a logical way that conveys the benefits of joining your space.
 Easier said than done.

 Here are the key objectives you may consider when building your marketing website:

-- It has to be modern, beautiful and sleek.
+- It should be modern, beautiful and sleek.

-- It has to be easy to write and edit content.
+- It should be easy for you to write and edit content.

-- It has to be extensible with themes, plugins, and widgets.
+- It should be easily extendable with themes, plugins, and widgets.

-- It has to be standard and well adopted so any web developer can support it.
+- It should be built with a standard technology/solution that is well adopted, so any web developer can support it.

 - Google must love it.
 SEO is key.